Limnoria/Limnoria-doc/use/supybot-botchk.rst

 Configuring the bot
 ^^^^^^^^^^^^^^^^^^^

-Start by telling your bot to write a pidfile somewhere where it can write and restart the bot.
+Start by telling your bot to write a pidfile somewhere where it can write, and restart the bot.
 For example::

     config supybot.pidfile /home/<username>/<bot>/<bot>.pid